-- 1.1 These regulations apply without modification to the degrees listed in Regulation 11 below. - 1.2 These regulations apply also to the degrees listed in Regulation 12 below subject to alternative requirements described in the relevant Programme Document.
-The requirements for these degrees may vary only in respect of duration of study (Regulation 3), reassessment (Regulation 7) or progress (Regulation 8) to reflect the requirements of professional or statutory bodies.
+- 1.1 These regulations apply without modification to the degrees listed in §11 below. - 1.2 These regulations apply also to the degrees listed in §12 below subject to alternative requirements described in the relevant Programme Document.
+The requirements for these degrees may vary only in respect of duration of study (§3) or progress (§7) to reflect the requirements of professional or statutory bodies.